 Most people can't fully grasp the power of music.
 It can cause you to forget your worries, force you to smile on a rainy day, and make even the laziest person get out of their seat and dance.
 There is, however, one other field that music community has had a stronghold on for the past five decades; musicians have the uncanny ability to set trends in the world of fashion.
 This idea digs much deeper than a group of teens painting their faces and dressing up like the members of KISS.

-* Punk Rock developed in the mid 1970s.
+* Punk music may be the best example of bands setting fashion trends.
+Here's a quick glance at the history of alternative clothing and how it is associated to punk:* Punk Rock developed in the mid 1970s.
 Bands like The Ramones, The Sex Pistols, and The Clash all rumbled onto the scene with a great enough force to take the youth of America by storm.

 * Punk music was unruly, rebellious, and generally tended to break the rules of rock and roll, both musically and emotionally.
 These feelings helped shape the fashion that went along with punk.